 Every day we’re surrounded by people of diverse faiths, cultures and beliefs.
 Sadly, we still see instances of discrimination, racism and hate speech throughout our communities.
 Living in a cohesive and peaceful society requires understanding, acceptance and inclusion.

 Our kids shouldn’t have to navigate this on their own.
 That’s where our Upstander Programs come in.

 Led by trained, passionate and experienced facilitators, students in Years 5-7 are guided through an age-appropriate exploration of their own attitudes and actions.
 We provide them with tools to develop more empathetic responses, and the language to advocate Upstander behaviour.

 Our Upstander Programs are FREE to Victorian schools.
 Our Middle Years Program is the natural precursor to our Secondary Years Program and lays the foundation for the deeper analysis offered in SYP.

-The in-person Middle Years Program is delivered in one 90-minute workshop, while the remote MYP is delivered in two sequential sessions of 45 mins each (total of 90 mins).
+The Middle Years Program is delivered in one 90-minute workshop.
+For schools where the in-person delivery of the MYP program is not practicable, we offer remote delivery of MYP in two sequential sessions of 45 mins each (total of 90 mins).

 Students will engage in hands-on activities and collaborate with others.

 Activities help demonstrate to students how every individual can make a difference.

 A guest speaker will detail their own experience of being rescued by people with the moral strength and courage to stand up in the most challenging of circumstances.

 These personal stories highlight the importance of having the courage to care.